content-left-bg.png

 If circuit stations are being used, the adult supervisor must be positioned at the station with highest risk while still maintaining supervision of all participants and stations.
 If multiple stations are considered to be high or extreme risk, an adult supervisor must be positioned at each risk point.

-High and extreme risk activities:
+Additionally for high and extreme risk activities:

-• Closely supervise students during participation.
+• closely supervise students during participation.

 Supervisor qualifications

-All adult supervisors must comply with the working with children authority—blue cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+All adult supervisors must comply with the working with children authority—blue cards procedure.

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is either:

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is either:

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is:

-• a registered teacher, or an adult supervisor working under the direct supervision of a registered teacher, with current accreditation from Gymnastics Queensland as an advanced coach in the specific Gymsport or similar.
+• a registered teacher, or an adult supervisor working under the direct supervision of a registered teacher, with current accreditation from Gymnastics Queensland as an advanced coach in the specific gymsport or similar.

 Facilities and equipment